 How do you know when a project is a true success?
 A quiet Go Live after migration.
 There’s nothing more satisfying than the day everyone comes to into the office after a migration weekend and can simply get to work.
 Even when issues arose, they were quickly addressed by the Adler-Cloudbakers technical team to help ensure users weren’t inhibited by the migration.
 Adler invested in their staff from the beginning and that’s what led to the success of this project.

-With the switch to G suite, Adler’s challenges were turned into opportunities.
+With the switch to Google Workspace, Adler’s challenges were turned into opportunities.
 Users were productive across the variety of devices they used and they eliminated the need to share work with themselves externally.
 When we compared 9-month timeframes before and after the migration, we found that Adler’s internal support tickets were reduced by 66% once on Google.
 Users are now more self-sufficient and IT can put a lot more of their focus into more strategic efforts.

 Cloudbakers supported Adler throughout the project, from the technical migration to adoption of tools.
 “This project was notable for its professionalism and thoroughness, helping make it a success for our organization,” says Chris Comerford, Vice President and Chief Information Officer.
 Cloudbakers will continue to remain a strategic partner going forward as Adler leverages more of Google Cloud and Google Cloud continues to innovate.

 At Google Cloud Next '19, Adler Planetarium had the opportunity to share their Google Workspace experience with thousands of other leaders.
 Take a look: